Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Where are the best neighborhoods and hotels to stay in Bangkok?
 I’ve got you covered!
 Bangkok is one of my favorite cities in the world and I have spent a ton of time there.

 What I love most about Bangkok is that it’s endlessly interesting.
 Beyond that, Bangkok has some of the most delicious street food on the planet.
 And my personal favorite: you can get massages everywhere for super cheap — only about $7 per hour!
-And compared to other major cities, Bangkok is super cheap.
+No reason not to get daily foot massages!
+And compared to other major cities, Bangkok has very reasonable prices.

 Best Neighborhoods to Stay in Bangkok